 - visual changes, including sensitivity to light (photophobia)

-- alterations to blood cells, including white and red blood cells, and platelets
+- slight alterations to blood cells, including white and red blood cells, and platelets

 - liver damage